kiLeo13/DiscordBot/README.md

 `Register`
 - Yeah, this bot has a simple register system for a single public server (will not work on other servers, you were advised about that).

-`Swearing Command`
-- If you run the command `.puta`, the bot will grab a random swearing stored in my YAML file and send it to you :)
-###### Note that if you want to add a swearing to the list you can simply DM me and ask for it as well.

 `Misc`
 - Yeah, this bot has many more features that I won't list here, but you can check them out by simply looking at the code.